earaya/blog.earaya.com/source/_posts/2012-12-01-javascript-amd-asynchrounous-module-definition.markdown

 ```

 I don't know about you, but the first time I saw an AMD module I immediately fell in love.
 Finally I saw an easy way to have private members.
-Finally there was a cleaner way to scope module and their dependencies.
-Also, not shown, here, with AMD you can lazily load your dependencies if you need to.
+Finally there was a cleaner way to scope modules and their dependencies.
+I could go on and on, but I think the benefits I've listed, should be enough to convince you.

-Anyhow, I hope this has at least made you aware of AMD and.
+Or at least, I hope this has at least made you aware of AMD and piqued your interest.
 Writing Javascript apps on the browser doesn't have to be a pain anymore.
 In fact, I rather enjoy.

-But honestly, however, I can't do this topic justice.
-Please go look at the RequireJS site and look at the samples and the documentation - espeically the the optmizer.
-Go look at [this post](http://tagneto.blogspot.com/2011/04/on-inventing-js-module-formats-and.html) by James Burke where talks about the many reasons developers are now using AMD and join the fun.
+I know, however, I haven't done this topic justice.
+Please go look at the RequireJS site and look at the samples and the documentation - espeically the the optmizer section.
+Go look at [this post](http://tagneto.blogspot.com/2011/04/on-inventing-js-module-formats-and.html) by James Burke where he talks about the many reasons developers are now using AMD.
+And then when you're done reading that, come join the fun.